-The kids will explore that activities that are out in the room, while learning to make their own decisions on what they want to do.
-Activities will include, but are not limited to: art project, science activities, books, sand/water play, small group activities lead by the teachers, gross motor play.
+The kids will explore the activities that are out in the room, while learning to make their own decisions on what they want to do.
+Activities will include, but are not limited to: art projects, science activities, books, sand/water play, small group activities led by the teachers, gross motor play.